 Common Cause is a nonpartisan, nonprofit organization dedicated to upholding the core values of our democracy.
 The national redistricting team seeks to ensure that the process of drawing voting districts is transparent, nonpartisan, and focused on fair representation for our communities.
 The National Redistricting Law Clerk will assist the team’s efforts to participate in litigation challenging gerrymanders and defending reforms, pass reforms at the state and local levels, and engage in public education about the importance of people-centered redistricting.
+Applicant must be a law student.

 LOCATION: Remote or Hybrid